-Common Resume Mistakes Executives Make & How To Fix Them
+Common Resume Mistakes Executives Make and How To Fix Them

 1. They read like job histories instead of leadership stories